makinarocks/runway-tutorial/tutorial/sentiment_classification_with_huggingface/README_en.md

     input_samples
     ```

-2. Use the "save model" option from the Runway code snippet to save the model.
+2. Use the `save model` option from the Runway code snippet to save the model.
 Also, log the information that are related to the model.

     ```python
     import runway